- All games take place at the Winnetka Community House 620 Lincoln Ave. Winnetka.

 - There is no make it take it.
 After a made basket possession changes.

 - Ball must be checked (bounce pass 5ft away from defender guarding the offensive player) from the top of the key to start a possession on any made baskets.
-Once offense receives the checked ball it is live and the defender who passed it can begin to guard that player.
+Once the ball has bounced the player checking can begin to guard but cannot touch the ball until offense has secured it.

 - On initial check ball everyone must guard their man.